-With the automated roll warehouse, the target was to integrate a sufficient intermediate roll buffer in the mill area between the production, converting and shipping processes, and to cut costs by simplifying and automating the internal logistics.
+With the automated roll warehouse, the target was to integrate a sufficient intermediate roll buffer in the mill area between the production, converting, and shipping processes, as well as cut costs by simplifying and automating the internal logistics.

 Delivering improved logistics efficiency

-The TransRoll™ automated high bay storage at Stora Enso is an ideal example of Pesmel’s Material Flow How® concept, representing the perfect union between storage and production.
-This automated storage operates both as an intermediate buffer for rolls going to PE extrusion coating, and also as a shipping roll buffer for finished customer rolls.
-The volume was defined as being around 30 000 tons, with a wide range of roll dimensions and weights.
+Pesmel’s TransRoll™ automated high-bay storage at Stora Enso is an ideal example of their Material Flow How® concept, representing the perfect union between storage and production.
+This automated storage operates both as an intermediate buffer for rolls going to PE extrusion coating, and as a shipping roll buffer for finished customer rolls.
+The defined volume was around 30,000 tons, with a wide range of roll dimensions and weights.

-When comparing different type of automated warehouse concepts, it is very important to analyze the total cost of ownership of each alternative.
-This means the CapEx and OpEx costs related to the warehouse concept itself but also the costs of the systems and structures needed to integrate it into the mill operations.
-This means the ability to integrate the automated warehouse into the center of the production process with a minimal number of conveyors, and the civil engineering to feed the roll flow in and then to distribute it for converting and shipping.
+It is very important to analyze the total cost of ownership of each alternative when comparing different types of automated warehouse concepts.
+This not only means CapEx and OpEx costs related to the warehouse concept itself, but also the costs of the systems and structures needed to integrate it into the mill operations.
+These refer to the ability to integrate the automated warehouse into the center of the production process with a minimal number of conveyors, the civil engineering to feed the roll flow in, and then to distribute it for converting and shipping.

-Here, system suppliers like Pesmel, who can offer the full scope, including the conveyor system and all storage concepts, have the upper hand over part suppliers who concentrate only on their own core area.
-This advantage was obvious in the Stora Enso Imatra case where the automated storage was integrated with the production operations around it by eight automated connections at different floor levels, in a very limited amount of space.
+Here, system suppliers like Pesmel, who can offer the full scope including the conveyor system and all storage concepts, have the upper hand over part suppliers who concentrate only on their own core area.
+This advantage was obvious in the Stora Enso Imatra case where the automated storage was integrated with the production operations around it, using eight automated connections at different floor levels in a very limited amount of space.

 Comparison of features between TransRoll™ high bay storage and traditional overhead crane warehousing